You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 You should really try to stay a night or two in Sperlonga.
 The town is full of life in the evenings, when tables spill out onto the piazza and the delicious aromas of Italian cuisine drift through the air.

-Laughter and the music of beautifully spoken Italian accompany you everywhere.
+Laughter and the music of spoken Italian accompany you everywhere.
 The lanes and avenues are packed with friends and families enjoying the long summer evenings in the dolce vita style that Italians manage so well.

 If you can spare two to three hours traveling time from Rome, then you are in for a real treat and some truly amazing beaches.